 Exposure to a broad range of patients in the inpatient setting will prepare students to gather clinical data, synthesize the information, determine acuity and prioritize patients’ needs.
 Most importantly students should recognize the need to call for help for unstable patients.
 This means recognizing one’s own limitations of clinical skill and knowledge, but also being aware of the process by which accesses help.

-MD 903 fills the critical care graduation requirement.
-During this rotation, students will have advanced clinical experience in critical care medicine.
-The rotation will take place in a designated intensive care unit.
-During this rotation students will function as first year residents under the direction of faculty and residents.
-At the conclusion of this rotation students will demonstrate competence in the learning objectives outlined below.
+MD 903 fulfills the critical care graduation requirement.
+During this rotation, you will gain advanced clinical experience in critical care medicine by working in a designated intensive care unit.
+During this rotation, you will function as a first-year resident under the direction of faculty and residents.
+By the conclusion of this rotation, Phase 3 students will:

-- Achieve a familiarity with the intensive care unit and working with the multidisciplinary team.
+- Become familiar with the intensive care unit and working with the multidisciplinary team

-- Learn ‘multitasking’ skills to allow the student to care for patients with complex needs simultaneously.
+- Learn multitasking skills to allow you to care for patients with complex needs simultaneously

 The emergency department provides the safety net of care for the modern American healthcare system.
 While emergency medicine is a specialty built upon the nuanced, timely and critical care of the acutely ill, the specialty also administers acute unscheduled care when access to other providers or resources is limited.
 Emergency medicine is an inclusive and diverse specialty that crosses cultural and socio-economic boundaries on a minute-to-minute basis and is a field that requires a unique set of cognitive skills to manage the dynamic nature of patient and system needs.
 The primary goal of this clerkship is to structure the development of skills in the assessment and treatment of a broad range of clinical conditions, by offering the learner an abundance of patient care experiences through participation in the delivery of emergency medical care in a manner that fulfills learning needs.
 The faculty recognize that each student will have an independent set of needs and interests and opportunities to participate in the delivery of emergent, urgent and unscheduled care.
 A structured format is provided to objectively assess student progress, and to set appropriate expectations, but should be viewed as a framework on which to build a successful experience.

-MD 9015 Health Systems Selective Overview (4 weeks)
+MD 9015 Health Systems Interprofessional Selective (4 weeks)